artisansdk/ratelimiter/readme.md

 If you want to fire events whenever the limiter is exceeded, you'll need to do that in your own code or modify the `Limiter` itself to also fire events.
-You could do that by injecting into the constructor an optional implementation of `Illuminate\Contracts\Event\Dispatcher` and when present the `Limiter` would fire events for `Limiter::hit()` and `Limiter::timeout()` and optionally `Limiter::clear()` methods.
+You could do that by injecting into the constructor the optional implementation of `Illuminate\Contracts\Event\Dispatcher` and when present the `Limiter` would fire events for `Limiter::hit()` and `Limiter::timeout()` and optionally `Limiter::clear()` methods.